zinc-collective/zinc.coop/src/get-involved/index.md

 title: Get Involved
 ---

-There are many ways to get involved with Zinc collective and support our vision for a post-scarcity world.
+There are many ways to get involved with the Zinc collective and support our vision for a post-scarcity world.
+Because we are small, as a new participant you can have an immediate impact on how we gather, learn, and build together.

 ### Join the chat